josermarinr/svg-export/README.md

 ## motivation

-Many library utilise html2canvas to transform and export svg,  this library work without other dependencies and its more light and more performance
+Many library utilise html2canvas & canvg to transform and export svg,  this library work without other dependencies and its more light and more performance

 ## easy to use